Adak Island Logistics

 Not all of the lodging options offer internet access.
 The Adak/Aleutian Experience does.

-The Adak Aleutian Experience has Starlink, so it is high-speed interent.
+The Adak Aleutian Experience has Starlink, so it is high-speed internet.
 I don't know what the other lodgings provide.

 Telephone